amirmubeen-dev/FA23-BSE-032/Readme.md

 npm install
 ```

-3. Create a `.env` file in the `Backend` directory with the following content:
+3. Create a `.env.example` file in the `Backend` directory with the following content:
 ```
 PORT=5000
 MONGO_URI=mongodb://localhost:27017/mern_student_crud